klinkert0728/CSBench/README.md

 <br>
 <br>

+The experiments were executed for 15 minutes, after the 15 min the command `ansible-playbook -i clients_hosts.yml -f 30 ansible/stop_writing_clients.yml --ssh-common-args='-o StrictHostKeyChecking=no'` was executed, afterwards 5 more minutes where given to ensure the vm reduce the load as expected.

-The results folder containsthree experements executed for the subject `Cloud Service Benchmarking`, with some basic graphics used to analize the data and create the report `https://www.overleaf.com/read/nmfqzgmmcskg`.
+The results folder contains three experements executed for the subject `Cloud Service Benchmarking`, with some basic graphics used to analize the data and create the report `https://www.overleaf.com/read/nmfqzgmmcskg`.